russross/blackfriday/mmark2rfc.md

 3. Provide seemless upgrade path to XML2RFC v3.

 Mmark is a fork of blackfriday [@blackfriday] written in Golang and it is very fast.
+Input to mmark must be UTF-8, the output is also UTF-8.
+Mmark converts tabs to 4 spaces.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: